Is Online Therapy Effective? What the Research Says

 What Does the Research Say About Online Therapy Effectiveness?

-A large body of research, including systematic reviews and meta-analyses, has found that online therapy produces outcomes comparable to in-person therapy for many mental health concerns¹²³.
+A large body of research, including systematic reviews and meta-analyses, has found that online therapy can produce outcomes comparable to in-person treatment for many mental health concerns¹²³.
 When the same evidence-based approaches, such as cognitive behavioural therapy (CBT), are used, symptom improvement and overall outcomes are often similar across formats.
+Studies of therapist-guided remote CBT have also reported results comparable to in-person treatment for many conditions¹³.

 What Mental Health Concerns Respond Well to Online Therapy?

-Research indicates that online therapy is particularly effective for anxiety disorders and depression, especially when structured approaches such as CBT are used.¹³ Studies directly comparing videoconference-based CBT with in-person CBT for mood and anxiety disorders have reported similar symptom improvements.³
+Research indicates that online therapy is particularly effective for anxiety disorders and depression, especially when structured approaches such as CBT are used¹⁴.
+Studies directly comparing videoconference-based CBT with in-person CBT for mood and anxiety disorders have reported similar symptom improvements³.

 Does the Type of Online Therapy Matter?